Iowa flood of 2008: Iowa River

-The Iowa River has as its major tributary the Cedar River.
+The Iowa River has the Cedar River as its major tributary.

 Iowa City-Coralville

 Coralville Dam and Lake, Sunday June 15, 2008, with the spillway fully opened, with water about 5 ft deep.

 Coralville Lake had waters flowing over its emergency spillway at a record breaking crest just short of 717 ft.
-Downstream, the Iowa continued to rise, progressively inundating portions of Coralville and Iowa City.
-Smaller local tributaries added to the problem, particularly in Iowa City along Ralston Creek and in Coralville along Clear Creek.
+Downstream, the Iowa river continued to rise, progressively inundating portions of Coralville and Iowa City.
+Smaller local tributaries added to the problem, particularly in Iowa City along Ralston Creek and in Coralville, along Clear Creek.

 By Saturday, June 14, the river had seriously risen.
 Warnings were issued for people to prepare to evacuate from the 500-year-flood floodplain.
-The university had time to prepare, moving important library collections and millions of dollars of artwork out of harms way, through the help of volunteers.
+The university prepared beforehand, which consisted of moving important library collections and millions of dollars of artwork out of the way through the help of volunteers.
 The bookstore in the student union had its contents moved to higher ground.
-The university's electrical power plant was shut down on Saturday, June 14 as sections of it began to take on water.
+The university's electrical power plant was shut down on Saturday, June 14, as sections of it began to take on water.

-In Coralville, the washout of the embankment holding the tracks of the Cedar Rapids and Iowa City Railroad and subsequent high water severely compromised the city's access to Iowa City.
+In Coralville, the washout of the embankment holding the tracks of the Cedar Rapids and Iowa City Railroad and subsequent high water levels severely compromised the city's access to Iowa City.
 The DOT decided to close US Highway 6 in two places in the area; one in downtown Coralville and the other in Iowa City at the intersection of Highway 6 and Iowa Highway 1.

 The University of Iowa's Art Building West (foreground) and Art Building (background) during the flood.

 The river crested at 31.5 ft, about two feet lower than had been predicted.
-A reported sixteen buildings on the University of Iowa campus were flooded, including Hancher Auditorium; this number was later upped to at least twenty.
-There were over 6 million sandbags filled in Johnson County, which is more than were filled during Hurricane Katrina, and is a national record.
+Sixteen buildings on the University of Iowa campus were initially reported to be flooded, including Hancher Auditorium; this number later increased to at least twenty.
+There were over 6 million sandbags filled in Johnson County - which is more than were filled during Hurricane Katrina - setting a national record.